TV Miramar: Management shifts and partnerships

 In mid-2004, the evangelical group entered a management agreement with Sistema Arapuan de Comunicação, transferring oversight of the foundation and its assets.
 The FM station was renamed Miramar FM.

-In February 2005, the foundation partnered with the João Pessoa City Council to air content from TV Câmara de João Pessoa, upgrading channel 4’s transmitter to improve signal range and quality.
+In February 2005, the foundation partnered with the Prefeitura de João Pessoa to air content from TV Câmara de João Pessoa, upgrading channel 4’s transmitter to improve signal range and quality.
 TV Câmara's programming initially aired intermittently before settling into fixed time slots.
 On June 5, 2006, the station officially adopted the name TV Miramar.
 The partnership ended in May 2009, discontinuing TV Câmara's broadcasts.

 By December 2009, TV Miramar's original programming shifted to TV Arapuan, retaining only independent content from the Alex Filho Group alongside TV Brasil's feed.
 On May 1, 2010, the station began airing TV Brasil's programming exclusively.
 In October 2011, it switched to Rede Mundial, then fully affiliated with TV Cultura on December 17, 2012.